Germany - HR & HR Software Guide

 The Social Security Code VI (SGB VI) has the primary regulations for statutory pensions.
 In addition, the Company Pension Act (BetrAVG) is the principal applicable law for occupational pension schemes.

-Social insurance, often known as social welfare, is a government-mandated insurance program that provides financial help to the elderly, the disabled and the injured, and the unemployed.
+Social insurance, often known as social welfare, is a government-mandated insurance program that provides financial help to the elderly, disabled, injured, and unemployed.

 Some examples of social insurance programs are: